RainerRoss/WEBSRVUTL/README.md

 ## More Web Applications built with Web Services and www.webix.com
 * Your Spoolfiles in the Browser www.myhofi.com/devhtm/spoolsorter.htm
 * You love Charts built with www.webix.com and www.highcharts.com www.myhofi.com/devhtm/charts.htm
-* You need urgent a Application with Gantt www.myhofi.com/devhtm/MyGantt.html
+* You need urgent a Web Application with Gantt www.myhofi.com/devhtm/MyGantt.html
-* Datamanagement with Sidebar Menu, Google Maps and Language Selection www.myhofi.com/devhtm/sidebar.htm
+* Data Management with Sidebar Menu, Google Maps and Language Selection www.myhofi.com/devhtm/sidebar.htm

 ## Super simple to use